yapjoonsiong/tp/docs/DeveloperGuide.md

 # Appendix A: Product Scope

+###Target User Profile:
+* NUS student
+* is reasonably comfortable using CLI apps
+* can type fast
+* prefers typing to mouse interactions
+* prefer desktop apps over other types

+###Value Proposition:
+A centralized platform which allows NUS Students to carry out their learning management without needing to frequently switch between multiple tools or applications such as NUSMods, Luminus, Sticky Notes etc.

 # Appendix B: User Stories

 |Version| As a ... | I want to ... | So that I can ...|